The 20 Best Short Bowel Syndrome Doctors Near Me in Pittsburgh, PA

 Accepting New Patients

-Ruy Cruz is a Transplant Surgeon in Pittsburgh, Pennsylvania.
+Ruy Cruz is a Transplant Surgeon practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Cruz is rated as a Distinguished provider by MediFind in the treatment of Short Bowel Syndrome.
-His top areas of expertise are Short Bowel Syndrome, Malnutrition, Gastrointestinal Fistula, Small Bowel Resection, and Liver Transplant.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Short Bowel Syndrome, Malnutrition, Gastrointestinal Fistula, Small Bowel Resection, and Liver Transplant.
+Dr. Cruz is board certified in American Board Of Surgery.
 Dr. Cruz is currently accepting new patients.

 Distinguished in Short Bowel Syndrome